 It was spring, and the weather was beautiful.

 “Mom, Guess what?
 Nick tried to get me to give him my spelling test.”

 He pulled out a paper with his OWN name scribbled across the top, bearing the long-sought-after 100% branding.

 “I’m so proud of you!
 Why did Nick want your paper?”
 I inquired.

 “No?
 What did you tell him?

 “Don’t worry, Mom.
-I told him, “no.” I explained to him that wouldn’t want him to get into trouble.
-I told him I know what that’s like.
+I told him, “no.” I explained that I wouldn’t want him to get into trouble.
+I told him I know what that’s like.”

 The kid who helped my child was cast out and left hung to dry in his moment of need by my son.